csbg/BioinformaticsPracticals1/Script_UNIX.md

 ### Editing in nano

 Now add a line at the end of the file "gRNAs.txt" that is located in your home directory, adding the gRNA sequence "ACTGACTG".
+Use the "nano" editor for this purpose.
 To quit the nano-editor you need too press Ctrl+X. Then type Y+Enter to save the changes.
 Nano commands are shown in the editor and can be found on the internet.
 A list is provided below.
 ```bash
 nano gRNAs.txt
 ```